Algebraic K$_0$ for unpointed Categories: for categories admitting pushouts

-And so pushouts naturally induce heap relations on the isomorphism classes of objects. \end{proof} \end{observation}
+So pushouts naturally induce heap relations on the isomorphism classes of objects. \end{proof} \end{observation}

-\begin{definition} Let $\C$ be an (essentially small) category admitting finite coproducts.
-Then we define the Grothendieck heap of $\C$ to be the heap generated by isomorphism classes of objects in $\C$ and relations given by pushout admitting at least one monomorphic leg.
+\begin{definition} Let $\C$ be an (essentially small) category admitting pushouts.
+Then we define the Grothendieck heap of $\C$ to be the free abelian heap generated by isomorphism classes of objects in $\C$ with relations induced by pushouts admitting at least one monomorphic leg.
 More precisely

 where we again denote by $\overline{X}$ the isomorphism class of $X$.
 So we have a generating relation of $\K_0\left(\C\right)$ when we have a pushout diagram of the shape

 \end{definition}

 \begin{remark} When considering the pullback case (i.e. replace pushouts with pullbacks), one needs to replace in the above definition monomorphisms with epimorphisms and in the following proof the cokernel with the kernel. \end{remark}